First Epistle to the Corinthians: Content

 "In a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed."
 1 Corinthians 15:52.
 Illumination from Beatus de Facundus, 1047.

 Some time before 2 Corinthians was written, Paul paid the church at Corinth a second visit to check some rising disorder, and wrote them a letter, now lost.
 The church had also been visited by Apollos, perhaps by Peter, and by some Jewish Christians who brought with them letters of commendation from Jerusalem.

 Paul wrote 1 Corinthians letter to correct what he saw as erroneous views in the Corinthian church.
 Several sources informed Paul of conflicts within the church at Corinth: Apollos, a letter from the Corinthians, "those of Chloe", and finally Stephanas and his two friends who had visited Paul.
 Paul then wrote this letter to the Corinthians, urging uniformity of belief ("that ye all speak the same thing and that there be no divisions among you", 1:10) and expounding Christian doctrine.
 Titus and a brother whose name is not given were probably the bearers of the letter to the church at Corinth.

 In general, divisions within the church at Corinth seem to be a problem, and Paul makes it a point to mention these conflicts in the beginning.
 Specifically, pagan roots still hold sway within their community.
 Paul wants to bring them back to what he sees as correct doctrine, stating that God has given him the opportunity to be a "skilled master builder" to lay the foundation and let others build upon it.

-1 Corinthians 6:9–10 contains a notable condemnation of idolatry, thievery, drunkenness, slandering, swindling, adultery, and other acts the authors consider sexually immoral.
+contains a notable condemnation of idolatry, thievery, drunkenness, slandering, swindling, adultery, and other acts considered immoral.